Collator Setup

 Node Roles & Resources

-For simplicity, EduChain runs a single node with multiple roles.
-However, for robustness, it is recommended that you split the network operations into several instances of nodes.
+For simplicity, EduChain runs a single node with multiple roles (as an RPC node and collator).
+However, for robustness, it is recommended that you split the network operations into several instances of nodes, i.e., a separate VPS/instance for an RPC and collator node.

 For more information and details about different roles, refer to the Parity DevOps Guide.